Hold-And-Modify: Hold-And-Modify mode

-Over-the-air analog color television was designed to solve the problem of sending a color signal over the channel bandwidth already assigned for black-and-white signals.
+Over-the-air analog color television was designed to solve the problem of sending a color signal over the channel bandwidth assigned for black-and-white signals.
 It was found that the human visual system is far less sensitive to changes in color than in brightness.
 Taking advantage of this, the NTSC system slightly reduced the resolution of the black-and-white signal, which became known as the luminance, or luma.
 The reduction in resolution left a small amount of unused bandwidth which was then used to broadcast a much lower resolution color signal known as chrominance, or chroma.
 The chroma signal is then further split into two signals, hue and saturation, and the resulting three-part signal is known as HSV, for hue, saturation and value.
-Just before broadcast, the hue and saturation are further encoded, although the details of these two differ among the different broadcast systems - in NTSC it is known as YIQ, and in PAL it is Y'UV.
+Just before broadcast, the hue and saturation are further encoded, although the details of these two differ among the different broadcast systems – in NTSC it is known as YIQ, and in PAL it is Y'UV.

 In computers and game consoles of the home computer era, which normally used color televisions as computer monitors, the signals inside the computer were normally encoded in HSV.
 This signal could then be easily turned into YIQ or YUV as needed and then sent to the television using an RF modulator.
 As the television was receiving a signal that had reduced color resolution, many systems of the era encoded their graphics in a way that also reduced the resolution of the color signal in order to save memory.
 For instance, the ZX Spectrum stored color only for 8-pixel groups, but this made it difficult to make high-resolution color images due to a problem known as attribute clash.